uswds/uswds-site/pages/patterns/complex-form/understand-fix-errors.md

 ---
-title: Understand and fix errors
+title: Recognize and fix errors
 story: Help the user to understand when an error has been made in form entry, how to fix the error, and when the information has been correctly entered
 permalink: /patterns/complete-a-complex-form/understand-fix-errors/
 layout: pattern
 category: Patterns
 sub-category: Complete a complex form
-lead: The understand and fix errors pattern helps users quickly and efficiently recover from errors.
+lead: The recognize and fix errors pattern helps users quickly and efficiently recover from errors.
 The messaging is calm and clear and is designed to help users find a successful resolution without undue stress.
 changelog:
   key: pattern-complex-form-understand-fix-errors
 ---